European shares get earnings lift, Greece lags

 By Lionel Laurent and Francesco Canepa

-LONDON, April 21 A raft of positive company earnings updates pushed European shares higher on Tuesday, with the Greek stock market a notable outlier as worries mounted about its banking sector.
+LONDON, April 21 A raft of positive company earnings updates pushed European stock markets higher on Tuesday, with the Greek market a notable outlier as worries mounted about its banking sector.

-Publicis, Sky and ARM Holdings were all up 4 percent or more after reporting results.
+Publicis, Sky, ARM Holdings were all up more than 4 percent after reporting results.

-At 1409 GMT, the pan-European FTSEurofirst 300 index was up 0.8 percent at 1,633.88 points, near multi-year peaks but off its earlier high as concerns about Greece capped sentiment.
+The pan-European FTSEurofirst 300 index was up 0.5 percent at 1,628.12 points, near multi-year peaks but off its earlier high as concerns about Greece capped sentiment.

-Elsewhere, shares in Credit Suisse dropped 2.3 percent despite better-than-expected first-quarter earnings.
+Shares in Credit Suisse fell 2.8 percent despite better than expected first-quarter earnings.
 While the stock has gained some 44 percent since mid-January, some brokers raised concerns over the bank's capital strength.

 "The issue today will be capital for a bank where concerns linger," said Omar Fall, analyst at Jefferies.